nikodemus/foolang/README.md

 Messages are sent by simple concatenation, Smalltalk-style:

-    -- Message with selector "foo" to object object foo
+    -- Message with selector "foo" and no arguments to object object foo

-    -- Message with selector "foo:bar:" and arguments 1 and 2
+    -- Message with selector "foo:bar:" and arguments 1 and 2 to object
     object foo: 1 bar: 2

+**Expression Separators**

+Expressions are separated form each other with dots, Smalltalk-style:

+    -- Message with selector "foo" to objectA, message with selector "bar" to -- objectB.
+Newline can be elided.
+    objectA foo.
+    objectB bar

+A sequence of expressions like this evaluates to the value of the last one.

 **Operator Precedence**